matrix-org/synapse/docs/saml_mapping_providers.md

     - This method must return a dictionary, which will then be used by Synapse to build a new user.
 The following keys are allowed:
        * `mxid_localpart` - Required.
 The mxid localpart of the new user.
        * `displayname` - The displayname of the new user.
+If not provided, will default to the value of `mxid_localpart`.
 * `parse_config(config)`
     - This method should have the `@staticmethod` decoration.
     - Arguments: